areebbeigh/hacker-scripts/README.md

 To install hacker-scripts run `> python setup.py install`

 Note: After installation you will have to close the terminal and open a new one to use any of the commands.
-If you are not able to use the commands i.e you get a "command does not exist" kind of error then add C:\hacker-scripts and C:\hacker-scripts\bin (Windows) to your PATH manually.
+If you are not able to use the commands i.e you get a "command does not exist" kind of error then add C:\hacker-scripts and C:\hacker-scripts\bin (Windows) to PATH manually.

+<a href="https://github.com/areeb-beigh/hacker-scripts#possible-snags">Check this</a>

 To view the help documentation type `hs-help` and hit enter.